metlinskyi/web-forms/README.md

 # Asp.Net Web Froms Localization

 The proof of concept application with demonstration of localization for Asp.Net Web Froms.
+The main target is minimize of copying a code.

 #### Web.config